dethe/dungeonnights/about.md

 permalink: /about/
 ---

 This chronicle is the summary of a story being created as a group.

-The players
-are:
+The players for Dungeon Nights are:

 * Chris as Wolfric Shadowfear the Cleric of Azure
 * Sara as Rook the Thief